krathalan/wtwitch/README.md

 Probably not.
 Check out [Chatty](https://chatty.github.io/).

 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?
 Streamlink Twitch GUI is great for people uncomfortable with the command line.
-However, I personally was unsatisfied with it because of its weight and reliance on Xorg.
+However, I personally was unsatisfied with it because of its size and reliance on Xorg.

 Since wtwitch is a terminal program, it can be run in any terminal emulator that supports Wayland for a nice Wayland-native experience.
 Streamlink Twitch GUI requires Xwayland as it uses Chromium to render and Chromium does not yet support Wayland.

-When uncompressed, Streamlink Twitch GUI's files (for Linux x64) take up 225.4 MB of disk space.
+When uncompressed, Streamlink Twitch GUI's files (for Linux x64) take up 296 M of disk space.
 You can download and uncompress the files from [Streamlink Twitch GUI's GitHub releases page](https://github.com/streamlink/streamlink-twitch-gui/releases).
-Though, we have to remember that Streamlink Twitch GUI [also requires Streamlink to be installed](https://github.com/streamlink/streamlink-twitch-gui#download), so Streamlink Twitch GUI actually takes up ~230 MB.
-Wtwitch and its dependencies -- Streamlink and jq -- when installed, take up ~12 MB.
-You also need a player with both -- mpv takes up ~70 MB -- so the total disk usage for wtwitch is ~82 MB, compared to ~300 MB for Streamlink Twitch GUI.
+Wtwitch takes up less than 1 M.

 Using [`cloc`](https://github.com/AlDanial/cloc) to **c**ount **l**ines **o**f **c**ode: